robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 ```

 In fact, this pattern is **so** common that people have already written
-this combinator for us, and by having our future form a monad we can use
+this combinator for us, and by having our Future form a monad we can use
 it **for free**!
 Hmm... didn't I say this as well a couple of paragraphs
 up above?
 Well, you can probably see now why having things form a monad
 is so interesting.
 You get a lot of free lunch!
 Anyway, the combinator